City Commissions and Committees

 The General Plan Advisory Committee provides input relating to the City’s General Plan, Local Coastal Program, and Zoning Code updates, offering a balanced range of perspectives, serving as an information conduit to stakeholder groups, encouraging community participation, and providing continuity of participation throughout the entire public visioning and update process.

-The Bicycle/Pedestrian Advisory Committee advises the City Council, Planning Commission, and Parks and Recreation Commission regarding the City’s Bicycle/Pedestrian Master Plan, including suggesting circulation system improvements and programs to encourage cycling and walking as a means of transportation and recreation.
+The Bicycle/Pedestrian Advisory Committee advises the City Council, Planning Commission, and Parks and Recreation Commission regarding the City’s Bicycle & Pedestrian Master Plan and Guidelines, including suggesting circulation system improvements and programs to encourage cycling and walking as a means of transportation and recreation.

 The Architectural Advisory Committee (new as of July, 2019) provides early review of projects before they advance to the Planning Commission or Community Development Director for public hearings.
 The Committee primarily considers mixed-use, multi-family, and non-residential proposals as well as City projects such as streetscapes and new facilities.